policykit/policykit/README.md

 6)
 Now set up a database.
 You can use the default sqlite or mysql or another database of your choice.
 Make sure settings.py is pointing to the right database.

-Finally, `cd` back into the `policykit` directory and run `python manage.py makemigrations` to migrate tables to the database.
+Finally, `cd` back into the `policykit` directory and run `python manage.py makemigrations` to create new migrations.
+Then run `python manage.py migrate` to apply those migrations.

 7)
 Next, you need to set up the governance starter kits that you can choose from to initialize your community's governance.
 In order to do so, from the `policykit` directory you need to first enter the shell by executing the command `python manage.py shell`.
 After running this command, the shell prompt should display.
 From this prompt, run the following command: `exec(open('scripts/starterkits.py').read())`.